Changed & Disconnected Numbers

 Reverse Lookup Comes Back Empty

-You run the old number and get a carrier name or nothing, because the number no longer belongs to the person.
+You run the old number and get a carrier name or nothing, because the digits no longer describe the person.

-The people you would normally ask either do not have the new number or have been asked not to share it.
+The people you would normally ask either never got the new number or were asked to keep it to themselves.

 Paid Teasers Show Nothing Usable

-Consumer lookup sites flash “results found,” then either gate the data or surface stale numbers that are already disconnected too.
+Consumer lookup sites flash “results found,” then gate the data or surface a number that has been disconnected for years.

 From Dead Number to Current One